vnklaimis/FantasyNight-docs/rules/v_rules.rst

 ======================
 All CCTV camera installations/upgrades must be approved by an administrator and added to the interior note.
 This installation must include a device to store the data.

-*************
-Roleplay Zone
-*************
-Players should not roleplay inside the city of Los Santos.
-There are exceptions for dynamic situations like car chases which may naturally lead outside of the roleplay zone.
-Additional exceptions may be specific ones approved by the Upper Administration Team through an Upper Administration Contact.

-The Los Snatos airport is an exception to this limitation to allow aviation roleplayers to refuel and generally interact with to simulate longer flights and stops at other airports.

 *********
 Interiors